mstksg/inCode/copy/entries/machines-1.md

 programmer knows)?
 They compose!
 Complex object built seamlessly from simpler ones.

 Now, I haven't really been able to back this up so far.
-But in the next post, as we explore more the function-like nature of these things, we will be able to witness the full power of machine composition.
+We've only scratched the surface, and we haven't even considered function-like things that can return other function-like things.
+But in the next post, as we explore more the function-like nature of these things, we will be able to witness more of the full power of machine composition.
 And we'll even be able to re-implement *many* of the complex machines of this post with compositions of smaller, simpler Autos.